MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/hol-set-up-regression-suite-automation-tool.md

 ### Business process library

 BPM is used as the master library for your project's test cases.
-Test cases are organized by business process.
+BPM is used to manage and distribute test libraries across LCS projects.
+For example: A Microsoft partner or independent software vendor (ISV) building test libraries will release test cases in the form of BPM libraries.
+In BPM, Test cases are organized by business process.
 BPM doesn't define the execution order or frequency of your test pass.
 These details are managed in Azure DevOps, as described later in this topic.

 #### Create a new BPM library